Chapel Royal: Canada

-Mohawk Chapel in Brantford was designated as a chapel royal in 1904 by King Edward VII.
-This was done in recognition of the historic alliance between the Mohawk people and the Crown, referred to as the Covenant Chain.
-In 2004, Queen Elizabeth II designated Christ Church, near Deseronto, as a chapel royal.
-The chapel served as the church for the Tyendinaga Mohawk Territory and was designated as a chapel royal in recognition of the community's military service.

 The first two chapels royal are situated within Mohawk communities that were established in Canada after the American Revolutionary War.
+The first, Mohawk Chapel in Brantford, was designated as a chapel royal in 1904 by King Edward VII Mohawk Chapel was designated in recognition of the historic alliance between the Mohawk people and the Crown, referred to as the Covenant Chain.
+A century later, in 2004, Christ Church, near Deseronto, was designated a chapel royal by Queen Elizabeth II.
+Christ Church, long the parish church of the Tyendinaga Mohawk Territory, was designated as a chapel royal in recognition of the community's military service.

 Several gifts from the Crown were bestowed on these chapels royal, including silver communion services and a Bible from Queen Anne, a triptych from King George III, a Bible from Queen Victoria, and a bicentennial chalice from Queen Elizabeth II.
 In 2010, Elizabeth II presented to the Mohawk Chapel a set of silver hand bells engraved with the words Silver Chain of Friendship, 1710–2010, to commemorate the tricentennial of the first meeting between Mohawk representatives and the Crown.